Vanessa30043/Fylo_data_storage_component_with_Bootstrap/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+5. Reflection

+Write a brief reflection (100-200 words)

+Discussing:

+Challenges you encountered during the project.
+Your approach to solving these challenges.
+Improvements you would make if given more time.

+Progress bar and the mobile layout was not aligning correctly.
+Focused more on the layout first and worked from left to right.
+First, by creating columns then adding compenents within the component.
+I would figure out how to fix the white space in the background.
+And improve the mobile version display.